Skip to main content

 How the rollback process works

-Project documents can be shared with any of the contacts or staff who are listed on the project contacts tab via email, and can be viewed in the project portal if they have portal access enabled.
+Project documents can be shared with any contacts or staff listed on the project contacts tab and viewed in the project portal if portal access is enabled.

 Share project documents by: